Fighters

 Fighters are aircraft employed to destroy other aircraft in aerial combat.
 During the Pacific War, most fighters were fast, maneuverable monoplanes carrying a single pilot and machine guns or cannon as armament.

 The Second World War shattered a number of other illusions about the design and employment of fighters.
 During the First World War, fighters were optimized for maneuverability, and tactical doctrine was based on the turning fight or dogfight.
-Fighter pilots attempted tight maneuvers to put themselves on the undefended rear of enemy fighters, known as the enemy's "six."
+Fighter pilots attempted tight maneuvers to put themselves on the undefended rear of enemy fighters, known as the enemy's "six".
+Pilots sought opportunities for a low deflection shot, in which the target was moving in almost the same direction as their own aircraft, because most pilots were very poor at estimating how much to lead a target that was moving at a relative angle greater than 15 degrees.
 Many airmen assumed that air combat in the Second World War would simply be a faster, deadlier version of the same game.

 First-generation American fighters, such as the P-40 and the Wildcat, tended to be well-armed and very rugged but unremarkable for speed, range, and maneuverability.
-Second-generation fighters such as the Corsair and Hellcat were much faster and had better range without sacrificing protection; the Hellcat was also one of the most maneuverable American fighters of the war, despite being better protected than the Wildcat.
+Second-generation fighters such as the Corsair and Hellcat were much faster and had better range without sacrificing protection.
+The Hellcat was also probably the most maneuverable American fighter of the war, despite being better protected than the Wildcat.
 The Mustang, which saw service late in the Pacific War, was possibly the best fighter of the war, combining excellent performance with very long range, though at some cost in ruggedness.

 Early Japanese fighters, such as the Zero and Oscar, were extraordinarily maneuverable and had excellent range, but were fragile and lacked firepower.
 In many ways, they were the ultimate development of the World War I fighter.
 Allied pilots who attempted to dogfight these fighters were in for an unpleasant and often fatal surprise, but found that hit-and-run tactics were effective, as the Japanese aircraft had a tendency to disintegrate under a solid burst of fire.
 Although the Japanese later introduced fighter designs with better firepower and protection, the Zero and Oscar remained in service throughout the war and were the two most manufactured of all Japanese combat aircraft, suggesting that the Japanese air combat philosophy was too deeply entrenched to be easily changed.